odlgroup/odl/doc/source/guide/numpy_guide.rst

     >>> y
     rn(3).element([-1.0, -2.0, -3.0])

+Another advantage of these member ufuncs is that they are ususally optimized for a specific implementation, for example CUDA-based arrays, while ``np.*`` always converts to a Numpy array first.
+(This could potentially be changed with the planned ``__numpy_ufunc__`` interface, but currently it is not possible.)

 Second, if a space element has to be modified in-place using some Numpy function (or any function defined on arrays), we have the `writable_array` context manager that exposes a Numpy array which gets automatically assigned back to the ODL object::

     >>> with odl.util.writable_array(x) as x_arr: